petarilievCS/Chat-App/README.md

 # Chat-App

-iOS application that allows users to craete an account to send messages back and forth.
+iOS application that allows users to create an account and send messages back and forth.
 Authentication is done using Firebase Authentication.
 User data and messages are stored in a Firebase Firestore database.

 # Demo